dakshshah96/awesome-startup-credits/README.md

 ### Messaging

-- [Intercom for Early Stage](https://www.intercom.com/early-stage) - Intercom’s user-friendly products help you acquire, onboard, engage and support your customers in a personal way.
-Eligible companies get all of Intercom's pro products for a flat rate of $49 a month for up to one year.
+- [The Intercom Early Stage Program](https://www.intercom.com/early-stage) - Intercom helps you build customer relationships through conversational, messenger-based experiences across the customer journey.
+Eligible startups get all of Intercom’s Pro products for a flat rate of $49/mo for up to one year.

 ### Miscellaneous